N-Acetyl Glucosamine (NAG)

 Uses

-• Heart disease.
-People who take glucosamine might have a lower risk of developing heart disease.
+- Heart condition.
+People who take glucosamine might have a lower risk of developing heart condition.
 But it's unclear what dose or form of glucosamine might work best.
 Other forms of glucosamine include glucosamine hydrochloride and glucosamine sulfate.
 It's also unclear if this lower risk is from glucosamine or from following healthier lifestyle habits.

-• Long-term swelling (inflammation) in the digestive tract (inflammatory bowel disease or IBD).
-There is some early evidence that N-acetyl glucosamine taken by mouth or rectally might decrease symptoms of IBD in children with Crohn's disease or ulcerative colitis.
+- Long-term swelling (physical strain) in the digestive tract (inflammatory bowel condition or IBD).
+There is some early evidence that N-acetyl glucosamine taken by mouth or rectally might decrease concerns of IBD in children with Crohn's condition or ulcerative colitis.

 Recommended Dosing